Parc Cybi, Holyhead Border Control Post

 Holyhead Port: planning

-Planning permission is being sought via Special Development Order (SDO) under section 59 of the Town and Country Planning Act 1990.
+Planning permission was obtained via Special Development Order (SDO) under section 59 of the Town and Country Planning Act 1990.
 Planning permission and any conditions are made through a Statutory Instrument (SI).
-The planning application was submitted to Welsh Ministers on 6 August 2021.
-The Welsh Government Minister for Climate Change will take the decision whether to grant the SDO or not and this is expected by April 2022.
+The planning application was submitted to Welsh Ministers on 6 August 2021 and was subsequently granted by the Welsh Government Minister for Climate Change.

-The application proposes a ‘Consenting Envelope’.
-This sets out a maximum limit for the assessed parameters of the development, within which all development will be limited.
+The application proposed a ‘Consenting Envelope’.
+This set out a maximum limit for the assessed parameters of the development, within which all development will be limited.
 The Consenting Envelope will ensure that the final design of the BCP does not trigger significant environmental effects, whilst also allowing an appropriate degree of flexibility to accommodate design developments.
-In addition, the SDO limitations will be designed to mitigate the potential impacts of the development.
+In addition, the SDO limitations were designed to mitigate the potential impacts of the development.

 There is no statutory requirement to consult before making a SDO.
 However, community consultation was undertaken for a period of 21 days from 24 March 2021 until 13 April 2021 and technical stakeholders received an extended period.
 The consultation departed from the Welsh Government policy of allowing a 12-week period.
 This departure was to allow for early engagement with stakeholders before major planning of the BCP began so that their views could be taken into account whilst meeting the timelines for the introduction of checks, as set out in the UK Government’s Border Operating Model (BOM).